iMoneza/documentation/docs/resource-access-api-concepts.md

 There are also temporary user tokens.
 These are single-use tokens that can also be used by the Access API to return resource access data.
 However, a temporary user token cannot be stored as a cookie, as it’s immediately invalidated after the first time it’s used.
 However, the one-time Temporary User Token will return a user token which can be stored.

-Resource Access API consumers (CMS plugins) must receive, store, and transmit the user token.
-The user token is not designed to be interpreted by any conusmer - any attempts to parse and extract data from the token are unsupported and might break in the future.
+Resource Access API consumers (CMS plugins or custom coded websites) must receive, store, and transmit the user token.
+The user token is not designed to be interpreted by any consumer - any attempts to parse and extract data from the token are unsupported and might break in the future.
 Instead, just use the user token and Resource Access API to get data about a user.

 ### Server-side Access Control